Romeo Gontineac

-Romeo Ștefan Gontineac (born 18 December 1973 in Hlipiceni, Botoşani) is a Romanian rugby union coach and former player who played as a centre.
-He currently coaches Aurillac.
+Romeo Ștefan Gontineac (born 18 December 1973 in Botoşani) is a Romanian rugby union coach and former professional player who played as a centre.
+He currently coaches the French club Aurillac.

+Biography

-Gontineac played for Universitatea Cluj (1993–96) in Romania, South Western Districts (1996), in South Africa.
-He moved to France, where he played for FC Grenoble (1996–97), Section Paloise (1997–98) and Aurillac (1998–2010), where he finished his playing career.
+Gontineac was introduced to rugby by his father at the age of six.
+He began his senior career with Universitatea Cluj in Romania (1993–96) and then played for South Western Districts in South Africa.
+He subsequently moved to France, where he played for FC Grenoble (1996–97), Section Paloise (1997–98), and Aurillac (1998–2010), concluding his playing career there.

-Gontineac has 76 caps for Romania, with 13 tries scored, 68 points in aggregate.
-He played all the matches for Romania in four Rugby World Cup finals, in 1995, 1999, 2003 and 2007.
+He earned 76 caps for Romania, scoring 13 tries for a total of 68 points.
+He played in every match for Romania in four Rugby World Cups: 1995, 1999, 2003, and 2007.
 He also captained his country on several occasions.

-In May 2010, he was appointed as head coach of the Romanian national team replacing Serge Lairle of France.
-Gontineac called upon the services of former All Blacks Steve McDowall to be his assistant coach in the qualifyings for the 2011 Rugby World Cup.
-Romania qualified but disappointed at the finals, being unable to win a single match for the first time since 1995.
+In May 2010, Gontineac was appointed head coach of the Romanian national team, replacing France's Serge Lairle.
+He brought in former All Black Steve McDowall as his assistant coach during the qualifiers for the 2011 Rugby World Cup.
+Romania qualified but had a disappointing tournament.

-His son Taylor is also a professional rugby union player.
+In January 2020, he was named head coach of Pro D2 side Aurillac.

+Personal life

+His older brother, Marcel, was also a rugby union player and is now a coach who has worked with clubs in Romania and Italy.
+Gontineac is married to Lucinda, a South African woman he met while signing autographs at the 1995 Rugby World Cup.
+They married the following year and have two children: a son, Taylor, who is also a professional rugby player, and a daughter, Olivia-Rose (born 2003).